innextinit/todo/Readme.md

 ## About this work

 This is a NodeJS based Todo API list.
-This please to keep trace of the things which needs to be done.
+This is to keep trace of the things which needs to be done.

 I used [Express](https://expressjs.com) with [NodeJS]() and [MongoDB](https://mongodb.com) for database.
 Other dependencies used include [Mongoose](https://mongoosejs.com) to communicate with MongoDB driver, [Bcrypt]() to encode the password gotten from the user during registration and [JWT]() to sign a token that gets sent for authorization